gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

 Configurations
 *************************

-The UFS Weather Model can be run in one of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice and mediator).
+The UFS Weather Model can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice and mediator).
 Currently the supported configurations are: